Master in Conflict and International Humanitarian Law: Career Path

 • Research and identify relevant legal sources, such as international treaties, customary international law, and judicial decisions.

-• Write legal documents, such as legal briefs, memoranda, and reports, in a clear, concise, and persuasive manner.
+• Write legal documents, such as briefs, memoranda, and reports, clearly, concisely, and persuasively.

-• Understand the role of international organizations, such as the United Nations and the International Committee of the Red Cross, in the protection of victims of war and the maintenance of peace.
+• Understand the role of international organizations, such as the United Nations and the International Committee of the Red Cross, in protecting war victims and maintaining peace.

 • Understand the intersection of international humanitarian law and counter-terrorism, including the legal framework governing the use of force, the detention of terrorism suspects, and the protection of civilians in counter-terrorism operations.